Dancing with a Stranger

-"Dancing with a Stranger" is a song by English singer Sam Smith and American singer Normani.
-It was written by the two alongside producers Stargate and Jimmy Napes.
+"Dancing with a Stranger" is a song by the English singer Sam Smith and American singer Normani.
+It was written by the two, alongside producers Stargate and Jimmy Napes.
 "Dancing with a Stranger" was released as a single by Capitol Records on 11 January 2019.
 It appears on Smith's third studio album Love Goes (2020).
 The accompanying music video was directed by Vaughan Arnell.

 The track became a commercial success, topping the charts in Mexico, Iceland, and Lebanon.
-It also peaked at number three on the UK Singles Chart.
-In the United States, it reached number seven on the Billboard Hot 100, and spent a total of 45 weeks on the chart.
+It also peaked at number three on the UK singles chart.
+In the United States, it reached number seven on the Billboard Hot 100 and spent a total of 45 weeks on the chart.
 The track reached the top ten in seventeen additional countries.
 "Dancing with a Stranger" was the most-played radio track in the world in 2019, according to Forbes.
 The single is certified 4× Platinum in the US, 8× Platinum in Australia, and Platinum or higher in nine additional countries.
-It won the Song of the Year award at the 2020 BMI London Awards, and was nominated for Song of 2019 at the People's Choice Awards, and Song of the Year at the 2020 Brit Awards.
+It won the Song of the Year award at the 2020 BMI London Awards, and was nominated for Song of 2019 at the People's Choice Awards and Song of the Year at the 2020 Brit Awards.

 Background and composition

 According to Billboard, the collaboration happened through a chance encounter at a recording studio in Los Angeles.
 When Smith was writing a track with their frequent collaborator Jimmy Napes and the Norwegian production team Stargate, Normani happened to be in the studio next door.
 After talking, the two decided to work together.

 Musically, "Dancing with a Stranger" is a disco-R&B and pop duet that contains 1980s-inspired R&B production.
-The song was written by Smith, Normani, Napes and Stargate.
-The latter two also handled production for the track alongside Danny D and Tim Blacksmith.
+Smith, Normani, Napes, and Stargate wrote the song.
+The latter two also handled production for the track, alongside Danny D and Tim Blacksmith.
 Journalist Monica Mercuri of Forbes described the single as "sultry" and showing off the singer's "powerful" vocals.
 David Renshaw, writing for The Fader, called the song a "veer away from [Smith's] gentle soul sound".
 Lyrically, the song is about coping with loneliness and moving past a lost love.
+The song is composed in the key of A-flat major, with a tempo of 103 bpm in common time, according to Musicnotes.com.